ZTzTopia/ctf/2025/pwnsec/web/a-very-secret-locker-indeed/README.md

 The code passes user-supplied values directly into Mongoose's query: `User.findOne({ email, password })`.
 If an attacker can send a JSON body (or crafted form fields like `password[$ne]=1`) they can supply MongoDB operators (e.g. `{ "$ne": null }`) and bypass authentication.

-To exploit this vulnerability, I registered a new user account with arbitrary details.
-Then, during the login process, I used the `$ne` (not equal) operator in the password field to bypass the password check for the bankmaster account.
+To exploit this vulnerability, We can register a new user account with arbitrary details.
+Then, during the login process, We use the `$ne` (not equal) operator in the password field to bypass the password check for the bankmaster account.

+Here is a script that demonstrates how to exploit this vulnerability:

 ```py
 import requests